TheWhiteDevil0831/Smart-Covid-19-Precaution-Device/README.md

     STEP4 : If that person`s temperature is not normal Then owner gets next alert message as “ALERT!!!!!!!!
 The person`s body temperature is not normal He has Fever TEMPERATURE = xx.xx`F “.
+ # Data Flow:

+    The “ DATA FLOW “ of the project is given above ,and its illustrate in steps, the steps are as follows.
+    STEP 1)  The Ultrasonic sensor acts as first input to the arduino which then processes the input according to the arduino code and gives output to port.
+    STEP 2)  The temperature sensor all takes temperature interms of input and according to the the arduino code output is given to port.
+    STEP 3)  The python code gets the ouput of each sensor and gives the  result to the ACCOUNT SID and AUTH TOKEN i.e  Twilio account by API METHOD STEP 4)  Then From the Twilio website /account output is send to the  Whatsapp Number added in that Account.
+    STEP 5)  According to the Whatsapp message we can take precautions .